obertscheiderfhwn/RTMsim/README.md

 - Return with the `backspace` key

-## How to use
+## How to use - Windows

 ### Preparation
 For testing the software create a directory and download mesh- and input-files:
-- Create a working directory
+- Create a working directory in the File explorer
-- Figure out the location of the package with `using rtmsim` and afterwards `pathof(rtmsim)`
+- Figure out the location of the package with `using rtmsim` and afterwards `pathof(rtmsim)` in the Julia terminal
-- Copy from the package location the folder with the `meshfiles` and the `inputfiles` into the working directory
+- Copy from the package location the folder with the `meshfiles` and the `inputfiles` into the working directory in the File explorer

 Start the GUI in the Julia terminal:
-- In the Julia terminal change to the working directory, for example with `cd("C:\\obertscheiderfhwn\\rtmsim")` where the separation is a `\\` on Windows or `cd("/home/obertscheiderfhwn/rtmsim")` on Linux operating system
+- Change to the working directory, for example with `cd("C:\\obertscheiderfhwn\\rtmsim")` where the separation is a `\\`
 - `using rtmsim`
 - Start the GUI with `rtmsim.gui()`

-If you are working on a Windows operating system you can start RTMsim by double clicking:
+Start the GUI by double clicking:
 - Copy `start_rtmsim_gui.bat` and `start_rtmsim_gui.jl` from the package folder to the working directory
 - Double click on `start_rtmsim_gui.bat` in the Explorer